lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Optimisation {#optimisation .unnumbered}
 ------------

-In the code chunk below we employ the use of a Support Vector Machine (SVM) to learn a classifier on the labelled training data.
-As previously mentioned one first needs to train the classifiers parameters before an algorithm can be used to predict the class labels of the proteins with unknown location.
+In the code chunk below we use a Support Vector Machine (SVM) to learn a classifier on the labelled training data.
+As previously mentioned, one first needs to train the classifiers parameters before an algorithm can be used to predict the class labels of the proteins with unknown location.
 One of the most common ways to optimise the parameters of a classifier is to partition the labelled data in to training and testing subsets.
 In this framework parameters are tested via a grid search using cross-validation on the training partition.
 The best parameters chosen from the cross-validation stage are then used to build a classifier to predict the class labels of the protein profiles on the test partition.
 Observed and expected classication results can be compared, and then used to assess how well a given model works by getting an estimate of the classiers ability to achieve a good generalisation i.e. that is given an unknown example predict its class label with high accuracy.
 In , algorithmic performance is estimated using stratified 80/20 partitioning for the training/testing subsets respectively, in conjuction with five-fold cross-validation in order to optimise the free parameters via a grid search.
+This procedure is usually repeated 100 times and then the best parameter(s) are selected upon investigation of classifier accuracy.
+We recommend a minimum of 13 markers per sub-cellular class for stratified 80/20 partitioning and 5-fold cross-validation - this allows a minimum of 10 examples for parameter optimisation on the training partition i.e. 2 per fold for 5-fold cross-validation, and then 3 for testing the best parameters on the validation set.

-This procedure is usually repeated 100 times and then the best parameter(s) are selected upon investigation of classifier accuracy, here we use the harmonic mean of precision and recall; the macro F1 score.
-In the code chunk below we demonstrate how to optimise the free parameters; `sigma` and `cost`, of a classical SVM classifier with a Gaussian kernel using the function `svmOptimisation`.
+Classifier accuracy is estimated using the macro F1 score, i.e. the harmonic mean of precision and recall.
+In the code chunk below we demonstrate how to optimise the free parameters, `sigma` and `cost`, of a classical SVM classifier with a Gaussian kernel using the function `svmOptimisation`.
 As the number of labelled instances per class varies from organelle to organelle, we can account for class imbalance by